Pâte à Sel Recipe + Instructions:

 French children know all about ‘pâte à sel’.
-It is an excellent activity for all children.
+It is an excellent activity for anyone, and the recipe is easy.

 Put aside the play dough or plasticine for a while, introduce children to ‘pâte à sel’, and enjoy the wonderful creations.

 Creations made out of pâte à sel will last for years.